mleoking/PhET/util/sim-event-data-collection-analysis/readme.txt

-Post processing for events collected from the sim sharing project.
+Post processing and visualization for events collected from the sim sharing project.
 See Unfuddle ticket https://phet.unfuddle.com/projects/9404/tickets/by_number/3147

 Sam Reid